nyu-acsys/template-proofs/ECOOP_AE_Submission_104.md

 ## Quick-start guide (Kick-the-tires phase)

 The artifact is available both as Ubuntu 22.04 VM (with GUI) and docker image based on Ubuntu 22.04 (without GUI).
-The files relevant to the artifact evaluation are contained in the directory `ecoop_artifact` in the Zenodo submission.
+The files relevant to the artifact evaluation are contained in the directory `ecoop_artifact.zip` in the Zenodo submission.
 The location of this directory is `~/ecoop24_artifact` in the VM and `/home/ecoop_artifact` in the docker image.
 We provide file locations with respect to this directory.
 In order to check basic functionality, perform two tasks
 * Navigate to `/templates` and run `xp_ecoop24_short.sh`.
 The script compiles a small set of files and makes sure that Coq/Iris installation works.
 * In case of the VM, run `coqide` in the terminal to test CoqIDE.
 Step through `/template/flows/gmap_more.v` and `/templates/flows/ccm.v` to make sure CoqIDE runs fine.
 The docker image does not come with CoqIDE.